 What is the right to rectification?

 You have the right to have inaccurate personal data rectified.
 If your data is incomplete, you can ask for it to be completed.

 How do I make a request and what does it cost?

-Requests for rectification can be made either verbally or in writing and will be responded to within one calendar month of receipt, although this can be extended by a further two months should your request be complex or numerous.
+Requests for rectification can be made either verbally or in writing.
+We will respond within a calendar month of receipt.
+However, response time can be extended by a further two months if the request is complex or numerous.